 The difference between the dry adiabatic lapse rate and the rate at which the dew point drops is around 8 °C/1000 m.

 Around the world pressure readings are taken and synoptic maps are drawn by meteorologists.
 On these maps points of equal pressure are connected with a line (called isobars) and wind direction and speed are noted.
 This way areas of low and high pressure are made visible.
 From day to day it can be seen that these systems are moving, generally from west to east.
 Lows may deepen and highs may build influencing the weather.

-High pressure areas occurs when air becomes colder (winter high pressure areas can be quite strong and lasting).
+High pressure areas can occur when air becomes colder (winter high pressure areas can be quite strong and lasting).
 The air molecules become denser, heavier and sink towards the Earth, air temperature will increase adiabatic due to compression.
-Clouds are less likely to form and skies are usually clear, with a temperature inversion clouds will develop due to instability below the inversion.
+Clouds are less likely to form and skies are usually clear.
+With this temperature inversion, clouds will develop due to instability below the inversion.
 The pressure on the isobars will be increasing as you approach the high pressure zone toward the inside.
 The airflow is clockwise (northern hemisphere) and towards the low pressure area over the ground, see figure.

 A ridge is an elongated area of high pressure with low pressure on either side, flying weather is usually fine to fair.

 Lower pressure occurs when air becomes warmer.
 The air molecules become lighter and will rise.
 The pressure lowers towards the center and air flow is counterclockwise (northern hemisphere).
 Clouds will appear due to rising (instability) of the moist warm air and the weather will deteriorate.
 Air will flow back to the high pressure area at higher altitudes in the atmosphere.